 Kotodama 16

-Each language has different sounds for words that identify the same thing.
+Each language has different sounds (words) that identify the same thing.

 However, there are certain sounds that carry the same meaning across many unrelated languages.